jongpie/NebulaLogger/docs/apex/Logger-Engine/CallableLogger.md

 ## CallableLogger class

-A class that implements the standard interface `System.Callable` to provide a loosely-coupled way to interact with Nebula Logger.
-This can be used for OmniStudio, as well as for optionally &amp; dynamically integrating other packages/code with Nebula Logger&apos;s code (when available).
+A class that implements the standard interface `System.Callable`.
+This provides 2 benefits: 1.
+A loosely-coupled way to optionally integrate with Nebula Logger (useful for ISVs/package developers).
+2. The ability to log in OmniStudio&apos;s OmniScripts &amp; Integration Procedures.

 ### Related